Print and PDF Options

 CGSC 5601 [0.5 credit]

-Introduction to the field of cognitive modelling.
-Different modelling systems and how to evaluate them against human data; how to create cognitive models using the ACT-R cognitive architecture.
+Cognitive architectures and how to evaluate them against human data; how to create cognitive models using cognitive architectures such as ACT-R.

 Precludes additional credit for CGSC 5106 (no longer offered), CGSC 6004 (no longer offered).